HCB06/Anaplan/README.md

 HOW DO I IMPORT IT TO MY PROJECT?
 Anaconda users can access the 'Anaconda Prompt' terminal from the Start menu and add the necessary library modules to the Python module search queue by typing "pip install pyerualjetwork" and pressing enter.
 If you are not using Anaconda, you can simply open the 'cmd' Windows command terminal from the Start menu and type "pip install pyerualjetwork".
-After installation, it's important to periodically open the terminal of the environment you are using and stay up to date by using the command "pip install pyerualjetwork --upgrade".
+(Visual Studio Code reccomended) After installation, it's important to periodically open the terminal of the environment you are using and stay up to date by using the command "pip install pyerualjetwork --upgrade".
 As of 06/04/2024, the most current version is "2.0.5".
 This version is the successor to version "1.0" of the library.
 Previous versions were for testing purposes.
-The latest version was “2.5.4” at the time this document was written.
+The latest version was “3.3.2” at the time this document was written

-•	After installing the modules using "pip" you can now call the library module in your project environment.
-To do this, simply write "import plan".
+•	After installing the module using "pip" you can now call the library module in your project environment.
+Use: “import plan”.
 Now, you can call the necessary functions from the plan module.

 MAIN FUNCTIONS:
-1. fit (3Args - 9Args)
+1. fit (2Args - 8Args)
-2. evaluate (4Args - 5Args)
+2. evaluate (5Args -6Args)
-3. save_model (9Args - 10Args)
+3. save_model (8Args - 9Args)
 4. load_model (2Args)
 5. predict_model_ssd (3Args)
 6. predict_model_ram (3Args - 4Args)